St Mary’s Early Childhood Education Centre has 8 teachers, including and led by our Head Teacher, Heather Te Huia.

 I started at St Mary’s in 2003 as a reliever.
 In 2004, I took on a full-time permanent position, working alongside experienced and skilled registered teachers who helped me understand and learn the Early Childhood Curriculum.

 I believe that it is of paramount importance that each child creates the perception of themselves as confident, competent learners, and social beings as well as being secure in their own sense of belonging.
+I am currently responsible for the care of our smallest children.

 Prior to St Mary’s, I established the Marie Claire Nanny Agency, recruiting and placing nannies for the Wellington, greater Wellington, and Nelson/Marlborough areas, which still operates today.